ikeawesom/ArtGen/README.md

 - Page Dividers
 - CSS Generator
 - Font Pairijg
-<i> Note that you can play a part into building this non-exhaustive list of features!<i>
+<i> Note that you can play a part into building this non-exhaustive list of features!</i>

 ## Technologies Used
 - ReactJS